Moist, rich, and super chocolatey black cocoa cupcakes – perfectly delicious and spooky for Halloween.

 do I need to use espresso in these cupcakes?

 I highly recommend using espresso in these cupcakes (especially papanicholas!)
 If for any reason you don’t want to or can’t use espresso in these cupcakes, that is perfectly fine!
-Simply replace the hot espresso with an equal amount of hot water.
+Simply replace the hot espresso with an equal amount of hot water or hot milk.

 can I make these cupcakes ahead of time?

 Definitely!
 I would recommend making the cupcakes no more than two days ahead of time.
 Store the unfrosted cupcakes in an airtight container at room temperature.
-Store the chocolate buttercream in an airtight container in the fridge.
-When ready to frost, simply remove the buttercream for the fridge and let it sit at room temperature until it becomes soft.
-Whip it up for a few minutes, then transfer it to a piping bag and you’re good to go!
+I’d recommend waiting to make the buttercream until the day you want to serve them.

-Like most baked goods, these black cocoa cupcakes will definitely taste the best on the day that they are baked.
-You can store the frosted cupcakes in an airtight container at room temperature for up to 3 days.
+Like most baked goods, these cupcakes will definitely taste the best on the day that they are baked.
+You can store the frosted cupcakes in an airtight container at room temperature for up to 2 days, or in the fridge for up to a week.

 tools and ingredients